agoose77/jupyterlab-markup/README.md

 Most custom markdown extensions not covered by the default `marked`-based renderer (e.g. task lists, header anchors) will not work for others who do not have this extension installed.
-Markdown is very lenient, so the no data should be _lost_, but it might look strange.
+Markdown is very lenient, so no data should be _lost_, but it might look strange.

 ## Installation